 - Gather evidence and conduct interviews with the referrer and accused student(s).

-- Prepare a report summarizing the evidence of the case for review by the Investigative Board.
+- Prepare a report summarizing the evidence of the case for review by the Preliminary Review Panel.

-- Conduct the Investigative Board meeting and inform the Chief Justice of the outcome of the hearing.
+- Conduct the Preliminary Review Panel meeting and inform the Chair of the outcome of the hearing.

-- Present the evidence to the Judicial Panel.
+- Present the evidence, if needed, to the Review Panel.

-If you are interested in becoming an investigator, contact the Chief Justice.
+If you are interested in becoming an investigator, contact the Chair.